Part – 11: CAPM (Capital Asset Pricing Model)

 What is the CAPM (Capital Asset Pricing Model)?

 Every investment comes up with a certain risk.
-Even equity has the risk that there might be the difference between the actual and the expected return.
+Even equity has the risk that there might be a difference between the actual and the expected return.
 The cost of equity is, essentially, the discount rate applied to expect equity cash flows which help an investor determine the price he or she is willing to pay for such cash flows.
 Investors being conservative by nature decide on taking the risk only when they can foresee the return they are expecting from an investment.
-Investors can calculate and get an idea of the required return on an investment, based on the assessment of its risk using CAPM (Capital Asset Pricing Model).
+Investors can calculate and get an idea of the required return on investment, based on the assessment of its risk using CAPM (Capital Asset Pricing Model).

 Calculation of CAPM (Capital Asset Pricing Model)

 The cost of equity (Ke) is the rate of return expected by shareholders.
 It can be calculated using the formula

 Cost of equity = Risk free rate + Beta X Risk premium

 Cost of equity (Ke) = the rate of return expected by shareholders